SirioFinance/MLModel/README.md

 There are three main folders:

-1) Data: Contains the outputs of each step.
+1) `Data`: Contains the outputs of each step.
-2) Code: Contains the code for each step (extraction, processing).
+2) `Code`: Contains the code for each step (extraction, processing).
-3) dStorage: Contains the script that manages submissions and retrievals of files from Filecoin decentralized storage.
+3) `dStorage`: Contains the script that manages submissions and retrievals of files from Filecoin decentralized storage.

 ## Volatility Analysis
 There is a lack of data regarding loans with Hedera Ecosystem Tokens since we are among the first Lending & Borrowing Open-Source Protocols on Hedera.
 Therefore, we need to build a dataset with tokens that act similarly to Hedera tokens.
 The best approach is to track the volatility of these tokens and compare them with tokens listed in Compound Markets, which are the data we will use to train our model.